publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schI/m__us_usc_t7_s1926d.md

     (b) __Matching funds__

-        To be eligible to receive a grant under subsection (a) of this section, the State of Alaska shall provide 25 percent in matching funds from non-Federal sources.
+        To be eligible to receive a grant under subsection (a), the State of Alaska shall provide 25 percent in matching funds from non-Federal sources.

     (c) __Consultation with State of Alaska__

-        The Secretary shall consult with the State of Alaska on a method of prioritizing the allocation of grants under subsection (a) of this section according to the needs of, and relative health and sanitation conditions in, each village.
+        The Secretary shall consult with the State of Alaska on a method of prioritizing the allocation of grants under subsection (a) according to the needs of, and relative health and sanitation conditions in, each village.

     (d) __Authorization of appropriations__